micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 # Configure the board

-This point will split into set-up the hardware and set-up the software
+The configuration of the board is divided into two parts: the set-up of the hardware and the set-up of the software.

 ## Set-up the hardware
 First we're going to connect the Pmodrf2 radio.
 To do so, follow the next wiring table: